The Honorable Kambrell Houston Garvin

 SC House of Representatives District 77

-Kambrell Garvin was born and raised in Columbia by a single-mom who instilled the importance of education, hard work, grit, and determination.
+Kambrell Garvin was born and raised in Columbia by a single mom who instilled in him the importance of education, hard work, grit, and determination.
 At the age of 5, he was diagnosed with a speech impediment.
 It was then that his mom changed the trajectory of her career and pursued a career as a speech therapist to assist him in overcoming that challenge.
 As a result of her willingness to go above and beyond to assist him, today, Kambrell can speak clearly and confidently; turning what once was a weakness into strength and in the process, discovering the power of his voice.

 At an early age, Kambrell used his voice to serve as an advocate to move his community forward.
 As a young community leader, Kambrell: organized his first voter registration campaign at the age of 10, led efforts that registered hundreds of new voters, and led various political and civic initiatives throughout the United States.
-Notably, Kambrell served as the President of the trailblazing S.C.
-NAACP Youth and College Division.

 After graduating from A.C.
 Flora High School, Kambrell went on to earn a Bachelor of Arts in Political Science with minors in African American Studies and Sociology from Winthrop University in 2013; Masters of Science in Education from Johns Hopkins University School of Education in 2016; and his Juris Doctor from the University of South Carolina School of Law in 2019.